Generate HT-Data field waveform

 The function returns a complex two-column time-domain waveform.
 Each column contains 2080 samples, corresponding to the HT-Data field for each transmit antenna.

-The high throughput data field (HT-Data) follows the last HT-LTF of an HT-mixed packet.
+The HT-Data field follows the last HT-long training field (HT-LTF) of an HT-mixed packet.

-Service field — Contains 16 zeros to initialize the data scrambler.
+Service — Contains 16 zeros to initialize the data scrambler

 The HT-Data field follows the last HT-LTF in the packet structure.

 The HT-Data field includes the user payload in the PSDU, plus 16 service bits, 6 × NES tail bits, and additional padding bits as required to fill out the last OFDM symbol.